 On May 12, 2022, the Contractor began submitting its initial work plans and submittals for the repairs.
-The Contractor is continuing to prepare its work plans and submittals.
-On August 8, 2022, the Contractor mobilized to the site and began installation of a temporary access platform that will be used during the work on repairing the existing concrete beam that supports the inner berth.
+On August 8, 2022, the Contractor mobilized to the site and began installation of a temporary access platform for use during the work on repairing the existing concrete beam that supports the inner berth.
 On August 16, 2022, the Contractor completed the installation of the temporary access platform and began the concrete beam repair work.
 On September 6, 2022, the Contractor placed concrete for the concrete beam repair.
-The repair work is continuing.
+On October 6, 2022, the Contractor placed concrete for the concrete pier deck repairs.
+The concrete repairs are complete and the Contractor removed the concrete repair formwork and temporary supports.
+On October 17, 2022, the Contractor began installing the berth lift system.
+On November 18, 2022, the Contractor successfully lifted the steel ramp.
+On November 21, 2022, the Contractor began installing a temporary platform and containment under the lifted ramp for access to the steel repair work.
+The Contractor installed containment, blast cleaned the steel surfaces and has begun steel repairs.
+Steel repairs are ongoing.